TykTechnologies/tyk-charts/tyk-oss/README.md

 To enable or disable each component, change the corresponding enabled flag.

+Also, you can set the version of software at `image.tag` for each component.
+You could find the list of version tags available from Docker hub.

 ## Prerequisites

 * Kuberentes 1.19+
 * Helm 3+
-* [Redis](https://tyk.io/docs/planning-for-production/redis/) should already be installed or accessible by the gateway
+* Redis should already be installed or accessible by the gateway.
+For Redis installation instruction, please see https://tyk.io/docs/tyk-oss/ce-helm-chart/#recommended-via-bitnami-chart.

 ## Installing the Chart